robnolen/aws-security-workshops/threat-detection/docs/01-environment-setup.md

 ### Launch Instructions

 1. Click the **Launch Stack** button above.
 This will automatically take you to the console to run the template.
-The file for the CloudFormation template (**01-environment-setup.yml**) is also available in the /templates folder of this repo if you'd like to download it and manually upload it to create a stack.
+The file for the CloudFormation template (**01-environment-setup.yml**) is also available in the [templates](../templates/01-environment-setup.yml) folder if you'd like to download it and manually upload it to create a stack.

 2. On the **Specify Details** section enter the necessary parameters as shown below.
 Please use the answers you discovered during the *Review Current Configurations*.